Brochure | Map Only

 - Hunters requesting a permit for the Persons with Disabilities (PWD) blind shall call the T.M.
 Goodwin office at 321-726-2862 beginning 10 a.m. on the Wednesday prior to the Saturday or Tuesday they wish to hunt.
-This permit will not be issued through the TLS System.
+This permit will not be issued through RLIS.
 Only hunters with a PWD Duck Blind Qualifying Card issued by the Commission may apply for a permit to use the PWD blind.
-Visit MyFWC.com/ADA or call 850.488.5878 for information on obtaining a Qualifying Card.
+Visit MyFWC.com/ADA or call 850-488-5878 for information on obtaining a PWD Duck Blind Qualifying Card.

-- For the waterfowl season: The selection order for hunt zones will be based on the order that permits were issued.
-In other words, the first person to receive a permit will have the first selection of hunt zones the morning of the hunt.
-Permit holders must check in at the check station no later than 4:30 a.m. the morning of the hunt; permits not claimed by this time will be forfeited.
-Hunters without a permit (walk-in hunters) may enter the area on a first-come, first served basis at the check station the morning of each hunt until the daily quota is reached.
+- For the waterfowl season: Permit holders must check in at the check station no later than 4:30 a.m. the morning of the hunt; permits not claimed by this time will be forfeited.
+The selection order for hunt zones will be based on the order that permits were issued through RLIS.
+Hunters without a permit (walk-in hunters) may enter the area on a first-come, first- served basis at the check station the morning of each hunt until the daily quota is reached.
 Hunters without a permit will select their preferred hunt location on a first-come, first-served basis from any unclaimed or unassigned hunt locations.

-- For the snipe season: A quota permit is not needed.
-Walk-in hunters may enter the area on a first-come, first served basis at the check station the morning of each hunt until maximum space to provide a quality hunt is reached.
-Hunters will select their preferred hunt location on a first-come, first-served basis.
+- For the snipe season: Hunters shall check in at the check station no earlier than 6 a.m. and may enter the area on a first-come, first served basis at the check station the morning of each hunt until the daily quota of hunting groups is reached.
+Hunters will select their preferred hunt locations on a first-come, first-served basis.

 - The discharge of a firearm outside of periods open to hunting or in areas closed to hunting is prohibited per s.
 790.15 F.S.